Rawa Buntu railway station: Building and layout

 In the early 2000s, Rawa Buntu Station only had 1 line for boarding and alighting activities.
 Since the operation of the double track on the Tanah Abang–Serpong railway on 4 July 2007, the layout of this station has changed by adding line 2 as a new line.
 The station platform was also renovated into a higher platform in 2007-2009, so that the activities of KRL passengers would be easier.

 Since October 2014, this station can serve KRL with a formation of 10 trains along with the completion of the renovation and extension of the platform.
 However, this KRL with the formation of 10 trains only started operating on the Serpong route in January 2016.
 In the development plan carried out by the South Tangerang City Government, PT KAI, PT KCJ, and BSD City in 2012, this station was renovated so that BSD residents could use KRL Commuterline services to various directions.

-In 2020, the station platform has been extended so that it is ready to serve KRL with a series of 12 train cars, and an apartment is built that is integrated with this station building.
+In 2020, the station platform has been extended so that it is ready to serve KRL with a series of 12 train cars, and a new apartment which is integrated with this station building.